printfpratham/printfpratham/README.md

 - 👋 Hi, I’m @printfpratham
 - 👀 I’m interested in Electronics and Computing
 - 🌱 I’m currently learning Engineering in Electronics and Communication.a
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me
+Email : malaviyapratham29@gmail.com
+Instagram : its_me_pratham

 <!---
 printfpratham/printfpratham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.